anthonylopes54/Workout-Tracker/README.md

 - Now after adding your note, if you click on the exercise associated with that note, you should see the note pop up on the right side of the window.
 - That describes all the functionality of the program.
 You can navigate back to the opening frame by using the back button.

+### Phase 4: Task 2

+I have already made appropriate use of the map interface in my code.
+One example can be found in the *WorkoutListGUI* class.
+There is a private Map field called *populatedList* that has Integers for keys and Workouts for values.
+This Map interface is used in the method called *populateList* which has the responsibility of clearing the JList associated with the *WorkoutListGUI* form and repopulating it.
+The *populatedList* map is used to bind the workouts associated with the workout list to the JList.
+The key value serves as an index for each workout in the list (i.e., it stores the position of the workout in the JList).
+This was used to help implement the item selection functionality in the JList.
+The method *createListSelectFunctionality* finds the last selected object and returns that objects index within the JList.
+I then take that index and find its associated workout using the map.
+This allows the program to perform specific functions with the last selected object in the JList.